linhsolar/distributedsystemsexamples/simple-upload-elasticity/README.md

 It is a kind of templates/mockup sample for students to learn and develop real assignment.

-This part of examples for various distributed systems/technologies courses lectured by Hong-Linh Truong (http://www.infosys.tuwien.ac.at/staff/truong)
+This part of examples is for various distributed systems/technologies courses lectured by Hong-Linh Truong (http://www.infosys.tuwien.ac.at/staff/truong)

 ## Setup AMQP and Python